- Around one in 10 of us hear voices.

 - What causes someone to hear voices?

 - What treatment should the NHS offer me?

 - What if I am not happy with my treatment?

 - What are self care and management skills?

 - What risks and complications can voices cause?

-These pages are created by Rethink Mental Illness' Advice and Information Service in accordance with the Information Standard.
-Last reviewed in January 2012.
-Next review January 2014.
+These pages are created by Rethink Mental Illness' Advice Service in accordance with the Information Standard.
+Last reviewed in January 2016.
+Next review January 2019

 Need practical advice & info?
 We can help.